MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-administration-in-the-clients.md

 ---
 # Administration in the Clients
-After you create users and assign them to permission sets, add them to profiles, which will align them with Role Centers in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+After you create users and assign them to permission sets, add them to profiles, which will align them with Role Centers in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 -   [Profiles and Role Centers](../profiles-and-role-centers.md)